timmywil/requiredfields/README.md

 <h1>PURPOSE OF VALIDATION</h1>

 The purpose of the validation plugin is to provide the most often needed requirements for client-side validation without getting bogged down in a ton of useful, but often unnecessary, form validation like the most popular plugins.
-For common front-end development, you usually don't need more than this and there's no point in making the user download the extra javascript.
-This plugin is also light on its dependency on jQuery and uses raw javascript where possible, making it quite fast.
+At least for me, I like download sizes to be small.
+If I don't use it, I don't want it.

 <h1>VALIDATION USAGE</h1>